Aeschyl/Lodestar/TERMS OF USE.md

 The Site is not tailored to comply with industry-specific regulations (Health Insurance Portability and Accountability Act (HIPAA), Federal Information Security Management Act (FISMA), etc.), so if your interactions would be subjected to such laws, you may not use this Site.
-You may not use the Site in a way that would violate the GrammLeach-Bliley Act (GLBA).
+You may not use the Site in a way that would violate the Gramm Leach-Bliley Act (GLBA).
 All users who are minors in the jurisdiction in which they reside (generally under the age of 18) must have the permission of, and be directly supervised by, their parent or guardian to use the Site.
 If you are a minor, you must have your parent or guardian